-Special tax rules apply to U.S. Holders if we are a PFIC.
+Special tax rules apply to U.S. Holders if we are a passive foreign investment company ("PFIC").
 In general, we will be a PFIC in a particular taxable year if, after applying certain look-through rules, either 75 percent or more of our gross income for the taxable year is passive income, or the average percentage (determined based on a quarterly average) of the value of our assets that produce or are held for the production of passive income is at least 50 percent.
-As discussed above, we believe that we were not treated as a PFIC for U.S. federal income tax purposes with respect to our 2016 taxable year, and we do not anticipate becoming a PFIC for our current taxable year or in the foreseeable future.
+The calculation of the value of our assets will be based, in part, on the market value of our ordinary shares and ADSs, which is subject to change.
+As discussed above, we believe that we were not treated as a PFIC for U.S. federal income tax purposes with respect to our 2019 taxable year, and we do not anticipate becoming a PFIC for our current taxable year or in the foreseeable future.
 The determination of whether we are a PFIC for any taxable year depends on the classification of our income and assets, our cash position and the nature of the activities performed by our officers and employees.
 Because this determination is made annually, it is possible that we may become a PFIC for the current taxable year or for any future taxable year due to changes in the composition of our income or assets.

-If we are a PFIC for the current taxable year or for a future taxable year during which a U.S. Holder owns ordinary shares or ADSs, the U.S. Holder will be subject to a special tax at ordinary income rates on certain "excess distributions" and on gain recognized on the sale or other disposition of such holder's ordinary shares or ADSs.
+If we are a PFIC for the current taxable year or for a future taxable year during which a U.S. Holder owns ordinary shares or ADSs, and such holder does not make the election as described in the following paragraphs, the U.S. Holder will be subject to a special tax at ordinary income rates on certain "excess distributions" including certain distributions by us and on gain recognized on the sale or other disposition of such holder's ordinary shares or ADSs.
 For these purposes, distributions received in a taxable year will be treated as excess distributions to the extent that they are greater than 125% of the average annual distributions received during the shorter of the three preceding taxable years or the U.S. Holder's holding period for the ordinary shares or ADSs.
 In addition, the amount of income tax on any excess distributions or gains will be increased by an interest charge to compensate for tax deferral, calculated as if the excess distributions or gains were earned ratably over the period the U.S. Holder held the ordinary shares or ADSs.
-Classification as a PFIC may also have other adverse tax consequences and subject a U.S. Holder to certain reporting requirements.
+Classification as a PFIC may also have other adverse tax consequences, including, in the case of individuals, the denial of a step-up in the basis of the individual's shares or ADSs at death, and subject a U.S. Holder to certain reporting requirements.

 If we were a PFIC for any taxable year during which a U.S. Holder holds ADSs, then in lieu of being subject to the tax and interest-charge rules discussed above, such U.S. Holder may make an election to include gain on our ADSs as ordinary income under a mark-to-market method, provided that our ADSs constitute "marketable stock."
 Marketable stock is stock that is regularly traded on a qualified exchange or other market, as defined in applicable Treasury regulations.
-We expect that our ADSs, but not our ordinary shares, will be listed on the New York Stock Exchange, which is a qualified exchange or other market for these purposes.
+Our ADSs, but not our ordinary shares, are listed on the New York Stock Exchange, which is a qualified exchange or other market for these purposes.